 How it works

 Now that we have some basic information, it is time to dig into GMOs.
-Lets start with corn, since there are several common types of GMO corn.
+Lets start with corn, since there are several common types of genetically altered corn.
 In 2009, scientists found that corn DNA is made up of about 32,000 genes.
-Selective breeding can be used to develop corn plants that are taller, have larger kernels, etc., but it is limited by the traits that are already there.
-If you want a strain of corn that has a new trait, you have to add a gene for that trait.
+Selective breeding can be used to develop corn plants that are taller, have larger kernels, etc., but it is limited by the traits that are already there and random mutation.
+If you want a strain of corn that has a specific trait, wouldn't it help if you could add a gene for that trait?